peercoin/docs/app/assets/docs/014-how-to-buy-peercoin.md

 ### Gemini

 https://gemini.com
-Gemini also offers fiat purchasing options for bitcoin with bank wire options.
+Gemini also offers fiat purchasing options for Bitcoin with bank wire options.

 ### OkCoin

 https://www.okcoin.com/lang/en-US/
-Offers fiat deposits by wire to buy bitcoin and other common coins.
+Offers fiat deposits by wire to buy Bitcoin and other common coins.

-It is strongly recommended to purchase bitcoin as it has the most traded pairs for the exchanges that list Peercoin which will be discussed in the section below.
+It is strongly recommended to purchase Bitcoin as it has the most traded pairs for the exchanges that list Peercoin which will be discussed in the section below.
 Once you have made a purchase, send those coins over to your chosen exchange and make your purchase of Peercoin.

-There are other websites that can be used to buy bitcoin with a debit or credit card, and there are a plethora of guides available on these sites.
+There are other websites that can be used to buy Bitcoin with a debit or credit card, and there are a plethora of guides available on these sites.
 We suggest you find a reputable site with low fees and a large number of positive user reviews over time.

 ## Exchanges